 - Doctor Who: This trope is an important twist in one episode of the series, so much so that even the episode name itself is a spoiler.
 In "Heaven Sent", the Doctor is brought to an empty castle via teleporter.
 After he's fatally wounded, he uses his body's energy to create a fresh copy of himself from the pattern stored in the teleporter while he, the "original", burns up and turns to dust.
-The episode then indicates he's been going through copies of himself like this for at least two billion years - and the episode that follows actually reveals the actual length of time to have been four and a half billion years.
-Averts one aspect of the trope - that the copy doesn't realize he's a copy - by indicating that after a period of amnesia a meme encountered by the Doctor triggers memories from all he previous trials.
+The episode then indicates he's been going through copies of himself like this for at least two billion years — and the episode that follows actually reveals the actual length of time to have been four and a half billion years.
+Averts one aspect of the trope — that the copy doesn't realize he's a copy — by indicating that, after a period of amnesia, a meme encountered by the Doctor triggers memories from all the previous trials.

 - Dark Matter has something similar called "Transfer Transit", although it differs from most portrayals in that the "original" remains intact and inside a stasis pod and simply receives the memories of the clone once its "visit" to the destination is over.

 - An episode of The Outer Limits (1995) is based on the novelette "Think Like a Dinosaur" is based on the novelette of the same name (see Literature) and uses the same plot.
 The "dinos" then demand that the human operator "balance the equation" lest they cut Earth off from their technology, which is desperately needed by the polluted planet (the operator's wife died because her lungs rejected the polluted air).